ethereum-optimism/Retro-Funding/docs/s7-devtooling.md

    - Or propose entirely new weighting logic.
 4. **Scoring Method**
    - Compare EigenTrust with alternative ranking algorithms (PageRank, HITS, etc.).
-   - See how each method aligns with the developer community’s sense of “impact.”
+   - See how each method aligns with the developer community's sense of "impact."

 These are just a few of our ideas!
 All data and code can be found in the [Retro-Funding GitHub repo](https://github.com/ethereum-optimism/Retro-Funding).